 The probability of a relationship increases with the interaction in the context of activities in the same focus, as the foci pre-structure encounters with potential partners.
-There is an opportunity structure within these learning locations, which influences individuals in various ways or limits or expands their options for action (cf. Zillmann 2017, p.
+There is an opportunity structure within these learning locations, which influences individuals in various ways or limits or expands their options for action (Zillmann 2017, p.
 33f).
 Individuals are therefore integrated into action contexts through their workplace, for example.
 These realise various encounters (Feld 1981) and thus have an effect on the "field of the selectable" (Winch 1955), which pre-structures the opportunities for interaction.
 Depending on the partner selection preference, the action contexts are designed differently in order to come into contact with the preferred characteristics (Kalmijn and Flap 2001; Stauder 2008).

 The two theories outlined above show how contacts arise during the search for a partner.
 The opportunity structures have an effect on individual behaviour.
-On the one hand, they open up various options for action, but on the other hand, they can also be accompanied by restrictions (cf. Wirth 2000, p.
+On the one hand, they open up various options for action, but on the other hand, they can also be accompanied by restrictions (Wirth 2000, p.
 50).
 Furthermore, it is shown that people with similar characteristics find themselves in similar opportunity contexts, which in turn are differently accessible for certain groups.
 However, since the partnership formation does not only depend on the meeting context, Chapter 0 includes other factors that are important for spatial homogamy. "[W]hile meeting depends on opportunities, mating depends on both attraction and opportunities."
 (Verbrugge 1977, p.
 577).

 Partner choice

 There is a large body of literature on patterns of partner choice in both offline and online encounter contexts.
-Chapter 3.1 first presents the empirical factors of partner choice in everyday encounter contexts.
-Following on from this, section 3.1.1 focuses on the literature on spatial homogamy in partner choice, as this is an important component of the theoretical analysis of the research question.
-The following chapter 3.2 deals with online dating.
-Firstly, Chapter 3.2.1 discusses the structural characteristics and changes in the context of behaviour, with reference to the theoretical considerations presented in Chapter 2.
-To conclude the section, 3.2.2 looks at the empirical results on partner choice in the context of online dating.
-Finally, Chapter 3.3 defines a framework of expectations regarding the development of distance in partner choice.

 Empirical factors influencing partner choice